Skip to main content

 Install ESP IDF

-2. Go to the installer folder and run the install.bat to finish install.
+2. Go to the installer folder and run the install.bat to finish the installation.
 If you didn't change the default install path, it should be at C:\espressif\v5.3.1\install.bat.

 Build Matrix OS

-Now you should completed all requirements.
-Time to build Matrix OS!
+Now that you have completed all the requirements, it's time to build Matrix OS!

 In the long run, you will want to automate this.
-If you are using VS Code, you can modify the MatrixOS.code-workspace file and replaced the .bat path with yours.
+If you are using VS Code, you can modify the MatrixOS.code-workspace file and replace the .bat path with yours.

-(The reason this needed to be do is because this way you can have multiple different version of IDF and use a specific one, it also loads associated python and tool chains into the session)
+(The reason this needs to be done is that this way you can have multiple different versions of IDF and use a specific one.
+It also loads associated Python and toolchains into the session.)

 1. Go to the root folder of Matrix OS if your terminal isn't there already.